Dana94/2019-website/blog/2019-08-17-git-commands-i-currently-use.md

  create mode 100644 app.js
  ```

 Aside from using the command line, I do use a Git client called [GitKraken](https://www.gitkraken.com/git-client) for its visual representation of my ongoing work.
-I still have a lot of Git knowledge to retain, but I hoped this helps a beginner in the start of using Git.
+I still have a lot of Git knowledge to retain, but I found these to be the most commonly used commands in both my personal work and when working with colleagues.

 [Found a typo or problem?
 Edit this page.]()